 This, in turn, calls for new modes of – smart – governance, with the active involvement of a wide diversity of public, private and citizens’ organizations.
 In this summer course, Smart Cities is being studied through a variety of perspectives: the perspective of research, economy, government, ethics, marketing, communication, design and philosophy.

-The central theme in this year’s Smart Cities course is sustainable energy, climate change and smart ways to deal with the challenges these bring to us.
-What technological innovation will be available?
-How can acceptance of people be improved?
-How about privacy, data and security?
-Will the costs be manageable?
+The central theme in this year’s Smart Cities course is Smart City Life.
+The big question is: How do citizens perceive their life in the "smart city"?
 In the University of Twente high tech meets human touch and there we like to put the focus in the course.